c4ffein/NNVP/README.md

 # NNVP
 ## REFACTOR WARNING
-This is a barely used side project and as I work alone, I broke master for the Vue 3 migration.
+The master branch is currently the ongoing Vue 3 migration.
-Check out `f78d724032e97852b4f40197bedb9579e59cd1a4` if you want that project in a working state, which is the version in production at [nnvp.io](https://nnvp.io).
+Check out `f78d724032e97852b4f40197bedb9579e59cd1a4` if you want that project in a stable state, which is the version in production at [nnvp.io](https://nnvp.io).
 The current migration is tracked in [tasks.md](/tasks.md)
+Otherwise, Vue 3 reactivity has been fixed, and modern e2e tests have been added to ensure the whole training process works.
+Refactors and new theme still prioritized before the updated version is put in production.

 ## Description
 This project allows you to generate Python/JS code describing a Keras model by creating a graph representing the different layers in your browser.